AlexandriaDAO/core/src/perpetua/perpetua.md

 - Max 500 items per shelf.
 - 10k markdown chars.
 - In storage.rs there's a check that won't let you add a shelf to a shelf that already has that shelf.
 Need to make sure that operation is clear to the user when attempted and fails.
-- There's no 'add-item' option on public shelves.
-- Also, the add to shelf modal needs a public section.
-- Withdraw button is partially underneath the expander button.

 Backend Stuff: